-One of the best ways to increase your credit score is to eliminate the items that make it negative.
+One of the best ways to increase your credit score is to eliminate the elements that make it negative.
 When you do a proper check, you can considerably increase in months.

 To get your report, you can request it from each of the consumer credit bureaus for free.
 You can order this once a year to do a proper check.
 Some users have increased up to 100 points in a few months by eliminating errors.

 It would help if you verified that there are no overdue payments or accounts that you have already paid and are still showing.
-Can discuss any errors with the credit bureau over the phone or online.
+You can discuss any errors with the credit bureau over the phone or online.

 Try to pay your credit card balances in full